 Air conditioners are made up of an evaporator, compressor, condenser, and expansion device.
 They work by using a chemical inside the unit that cycles inside and outside to remove heat and replace it with cool air.

-There are a few things to keep in mind when you’re choosing the best size of cooling unit for your home.
-The first is that the AC will remove heat from the air, but it will also reduce humidity.
+Your AC will remove heat from the air, but it will also reduce humidity.
 That’s why it’s so important to take into account exactly what size of room you’d like to cool.

 If you choose an oversized unit it will cool your room more quickly, but it won’t do a good job of removing the humidity.
-Your room could feel damp and clammy, and if the room is damp for long periods of time you could end up having an issue with mold and fungus.
+Your room could feel damp and clammy, and if the room is damp for long periods of time, you could end up having an issue with mold and fungus.

-Calculate the size of your space
+The size of your space is key

 Take a look at the room you’d like to use the air conditioner in.
 Most rooms are rectangular, so to get the measurement it’s simply length times the width of the room.
 If you have an odd-shaped room you may have to calculate the square footage by splitting the room into rectangles and triangles, then taking the area of each and adding them up.